 I've been an artist since I was old enough to hold a pencil.
 Originally born in Florida, I now live in the beautiful state of New Hampshire with my two- and four-legged family where I'm busy working on my next tale.
-A self-proclaimed Imagination Expert, Literary Addict, and Collector-of-Shoes-and-Sea Glass, I enjoy reading, roaming, and all things Steampunk.
+A self-proclaimed Imagination Expert, Literary Addict, and Collector-of-Shoes-and-Sea Glass, I enjoy reading, roaming, and all things oceanic.

 As a woman of Peigan (Blackfeet) and Haudenosaunee (Iroquois) descent, it is extremely important to me to preserve and cultivate our indigenous languages, culture, and stories for current and future generations.
 I believe my path has led me to do this through children's literature.

 My latest work - a collaboration with Red Cloud Lakota School (Pine Ridge, South Dakota) - is a collection of traditional Ikto'mi tales translated for use in the school's language immersion program.